The Peruvian School System

 In Peru only two sorts of schools exist: public and private schools.
 Public schools are run by the government.
 Unfortunately there aren’t enough public schools for all children and often they are too far awar.
 That’s why there are also private schools.
 These schools are expensive and not affordable for everybody.

-In the area around Patron San Sebastian there weren’t any public schools, so underprivileged children had to take a long bus ride (meaning an extra daily cost) to go to a distant public school or study in an expensive private school.
-These options often led to the conclusion: that a lot of the poor children simply didn’t (couldn’t?) study.
+In the District San Sebastian, Cusco aren’t any public schools.
+Underprivileged children have to take a long bus ride to go to a distant public school or study in an expensive private school.
+Hence many poor children cannot go to school.